 Verify that emails about this change are sent to all enterprise admin users and aEntUser1.

 Enterprise tenant admin can assign an Enterprise tenant admin user role to an enterprise end user.
+(Pass)

 Requirement document reference: Section 5.3.2

 Pre-condition: A user with the username, aEntUser1, already exists with only free use role.
 There are at least 2 users with the enterprise tenant admin user role.